 More advanced technologies allow the device to add on the real-time object recognition features, thus making it easier to identify specific objects such as an item of clothing, a car or even a face, thus triggering the most relevant and interactive augmented reality content on it.

-How travel and tourism industry delivers an AR experience?
+How the travel and tourism industry delivers an AR experience?

 It is here that we come to appreciate the actual use of location-based or Geo- AR experience.
 The travel and tourism industry apart from immersing the consumers in an interactive 360 degree scene or letting the user to interact with 3D models, projected into the real world or brought to life, have also realised that interactive maps that provide real-time directions and information about the restaurants, pubs, sightseeing information etc., also comes in handy to woo customers.
 Interactive hotels or Animated printed flyers or interactive menus are all additional methods to attract consumers.